Our Stewardship philosophy

 As a shareholder, Stewardship requires its fund managers to engage with companies encouraging positive environmental, social and governance practices and to support the positive contribution companies make to a sustainable society.

-As long as companies satisfy the Stewardship policies, we will engage with them to improve their business practices and to ensure that the companies we invest in operate with market leading practices.
+As long as companies satisfy the Stewardship policies, we will engage with them to improve their business practices.

 We believe that improving the “non-financial” performance of companies is also likely to have a positive effect on their long-term financial performance.
 So we monitor the performance of the Stewardship funds against a number of non-financial targets to make sure that they are meeting customer expectations.

-These were the first retail investment funds in the UK to measure the social and environmental impact of their investment policies.
-It’s further evidence that we are committed to leading the way on behalf of investors who care about more than simply investment returns.
+These were the first direct investment funds in the UK to measure the social and environmental impact of their investment policies.
+It’s further evidence that we are committed to trying to help those investors who care about more than simply investment returns.

 The value of investments can go down as well as up and you may get back less than you originally paid in.

 Retirement planning with Stewardship

 Whether you’re self-employed, employed, just starting to think about your pension planning needs or approaching retirement, there are a variety of plans to suit your circumstances.